Compare Providers

 The Bottom Line

-However, for the highest standard of independent certification and diagnostic depth, neither matches the TUV-certified, cell-level analysis available through Battery Health Check.
+However, for the highest standard of independent certification and diagnostic depth, neither matches the dual TUV-certified, cell-level analysis available through Battery Health Check.

 See How Battery Health Check Compares